-Malaysia is among some of the world’s most popular countries for coastal tourism, known for culinary sensations, beautiful beaches, idyllic islands and national parks.
-But, do you know that Malaysia has a strong health care system and can be a preferred country for your clinical trials?
+Malaysia is one of the world’s most popular countries for coastal tourism, known for its culinary sensations, beautiful beaches, idyllic islands, and national parks.
+Conducting clinical trials in Malaysia offers a diverse patient population, well-established healthcare infrastructure, favorable regulatory environment, and cost-effective research opportunities.

-Yes, Malaysia boasts a large and diverse multi ethnic population, strong two tier health care system and life expectancy/infant mortality rates that are comparable to the US and European countries.
+Malaysia owns a large and diverse multi-ethnic population along with a strong two-tier health care system.
+Interestingly, life expectancy/infant mortality rates are comparable in the United States and European countries.

-- Government supportive of making Malaysia a preferred clinical research destination
+- Government-supportive regulations to make Malaysia a preferred clinical research destination

-- Lower patient costs and IRB fees compared to most countries
+- Lower per-patient costs and Institutional Review Board (IRB) fees compared to most countries

-- Device and non-interventional studies only require IEC approval
+- Medical device and non-interventional studies require only Institutional Ethics Committee (IEC) approval

-- Launch of Phase 1 Clinical Trial Guidelines that had enabled Malaysia to conduct early phase trials on drug discovery and development.
+- The launch of Phase 1 clinical trial guidelines, has enabled Malaysia to conduct early phase trials in drug discovery and development

 - 72.8% reside in urban centers